manuelphun/SoccerSimulator/README.md

 ## Entering Teams

 Two sample teams have been included, BrutalBeaters and the default team NowhereNancy.
-To add your own team, you must implement the Team interface located in `src/main/java` and make sure the class is in the package `soccer`.
-Place the compiled `.class` file in the parent directory and the `.java` source code in `src/main/java`.
+To add your own team, you must implement the Team interface located in `src/main/java`.
+Place the compiled `.class` file in the parent directory.